deepeshmi26/notes/networking_websocket vs sse vs httpStreaming.md

 # HTTP, WebSocket, SSE, and HTTP Streaming — How They Build on TCP

 > 📘 **Note:**
 > This file assumes you’ve already read the **[TCP vs UDP Overview](./TCP_vs_UDP.md)**.
 > That file explains the foundational transport layer behaviors these protocols rely on.

 TLDR:
-HTTP - Built on TCP to standardize request-resposne structure.
+- HTTP - Built on TCP to standardize request-resposne structure.
-Websocket - uses HTTP for connection and raw TCP for sending data.
+- Websocket - uses HTTP for connection and raw TCP for sending data.
 Bidirectional, expensive, CDN/proxy might not work.
-HTTP streaming - Built on HTTP.
+- HTTP streaming - Built on HTTP.
 Unidirectional, any response data type, parser logic required.
-SSE - Built on HTTP streaming to standardize the response data type to be text, response buffered by CDN, supported mainly by browsers(not by apps)
+- SSE - Built on HTTP streaming to standardize the response data type to be text, response buffered by CDN, supported mainly by browsers(not by apps)
----

 When to choose which:
 1. Simple request-response - http(rest or graphql etc.)
 2. Live unidirectional text response(json as text) - SSE
 3. Live unidirectional + response data type is anything - http streaming
-4. Bidirectional + one direction is more active that other(e.g. chatgpt) - http streaming/SSE + POST
+4. Bidirectional + one direction is more active that other(e.g. chatgpt) - http streaming/SSE + POST(Rest call)
 5. Bidirectional + both directions are highly active - Websocket
+6. Choose mix of things if needed.

 ## 🌐 **1.
 HTTP (HyperText Transfer Protocol)**